pyston/pyston_v1/README.md

 }
 ```

-The pseudo-C shown above doesn't look that different; the benefit of this approach is that the square() function can be compiled at a low compilation tier, but the square_osrentry can be compiled at a higher one since the compilation time is much more likely to pay off.
+The pseudo-C shown above doesn't look that different; the benefit of this approach is that the square() function can be compiled at a low (cheap) compilation tier or even interpreted, but the square_osrentry can be compiled at a higher one since the compilation time is much more likely to pay off.

 This approach seems to work, but has a couple drawbacks:
 - It's currently tracked per backedge rather than per backedge-target, which can lead to more OSR compilations than necessary.